minio/mds/README.md

 To create distribution files you can run `yarn build` or `make build` in source folder.
 This will create the required dist folders.

 This process is required everytime a new component is created and ready to be distributed

+## License
+MinIO Design System source is licensed under the GNU AGPLv3 license that can be found in the [LICENSE](https://github.com/minio/mds/blob/master/LICENSE) file.